kbr19-thu/kbr19-thu.github.io/content/authors/admin/_index.md

   #   url: https://www.tsinghua.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student at NUS, independent entrepreneur, and quantitative retail trader working on medical image inverse problems, low-level vision, and deep learning for scientific applications.
+bio: Co-founder and CEO of Autodemia and PhD candidate at NUS, focusing on AI Auto Research and AI Auto Engineering.

 # Interests to show in About widget
 interests:
-  - Medical Image Inverse Problems
-  - Low-level Computer Vision
+  - AI Auto Research
+  - AI Auto Engineering
   - AI for Healthcare and Science
-  - Entrepreneurship
   - Algorithmic Trading

 # Education to show in About widget